farcasterxyz/protocol/docs/SPECIFICATION.md

    2. be the address that the ENS names resolves to.
 3. `m.data.body.signature` must be a valid ECDSA signature on the EIP-712 Username Proof message from the owner of the ENS name.

-# 2. Message-Graph Specifications
+# 3. Message-Graph Specifications

 A message-graph is a data structure that allows state to be updated concurrently without requiring a central authority to resolve conflicts.
 It consists of a series of anonymous Δ-state CRDT's, each of which govern a data type and how it can be updated.
 The message-graph is idempotent but because of its dependency on state, it is not commutative or associative.

-## 2.1 CRDTs
+## 3.1 CRDTs

 A CRDT must accept a message only if it passes the message validation rules described above.
 CRDTs may also implement additional validation rules that depend on the state of other CRDTs or the blockchain.
 CRDTs must also specify their own rules to detect conflicts between valid messages and have a mechanism to resolve conflicts.
 All CRDTs implement a form of last-write-wins using the total message ordering, and some CRDTs also add remove-wins rules.

-CRDTs also prune messages when they reach a certain age or size per user to prevent them from growing indefinitely.
+CRDTs also prune messages when they reach a certain size per user to prevent them from growing indefinitely.
+The sizes are measured in units per user.
+The number of units of storage a user has is determined by the Storage registry.
 When adding a message crosses the size limit, the message in the CRDT with the lowest timestamp-hash order is pruned.
-When a message is older than the age limit specified as X seconds ago, it must also be pruned.
 Pruning should be performed once every hour on the hour in UTC to minimize sync thrash between Hubs.
+If all storage units expire for a user, there is a 30 day grace period before hubs will prune all messages for the user.

-### 2.1.1 General Rules
+### 3.1.1 General Rules

 All CRDTs must implement the following rules for validating messages:

 1. Messages with an EIP-712 signature scheme are only valid if the signing Ethereum address is the owner of the fid.
-2. Messages with an ED25519 signature scheme are only valid if the signing key pair is a Signer whose `SignerAdd` message is currently in the Signer CRDT's add-set.
+2. Messages with an ED25519 signature scheme are only valid if the signing key pair is a Signer is present in the Key registry for the fid and has never been removed.
 3. Messages are only valid if the fid is owned by the custody address that signed the message, or the signer of the message, which is specified by the Id Registry.

 External actions on blockchains or in other CRDTs can cause messages to become invalid.
 Such actions must cause an immediate revocation of messages which are discarded from CRDTs, according to the following rules:

-1. If an fid is transferred out of an Ethereum address, all Signer messages for that fid signed by that address must be revoked.
-2. When a SignerAdd is removed with a SignerRemove or is pruned, all messages signed by the signer in other CRDTs should be revoked.
+1. When a Signer is removed for an fid from the Key registry, all messages signed by the signer in other CRDTs should be revoked.

-### 2.1.2 Signer CRDT

-The Signer CRDT validates and accepts SignerAdd and SignerRemove messages.
-A conflict occurs if two messages have the same values for `m.data.fid` and `m.data.body.signer`.
-Conflicts are resolved with the following rules:

-1. If `m.data.timestamp` values are distinct, discard the message with the lower timestamp.
-2. If `m.data.timestamp` values are identical, and `m.data.type` is distinct, discard the `SignerAdd` message.
-3. If `m.data.timestamp` and `m.data.type` are identical, discard the message with the lower lexicographical order.

-The Signer CRDT has a per-user size limit of 1000.

-### 2.1.3 UserData CRDT
+### 3.1.2 UserData CRDT

 The UserData CRDT validates and accepts UserDataAdd messages.
 The CRDT also ensures that a UserDataAdd message `m` passes these validations: